larissagrayson/Responsive-Design/readme.md

 **OBJECTIVE:** The purpose of this project was to build a responsive website for PC, tablet, and smartphone.
 The project recreates the homepage of [The Next Web](http://thenextweb.com/).
 It is laid out using a combination of CSS Grid and Flexbox and follows The Next Web's breakpoints of 1024px for tablets and 728px for smartphones.

-The page can be viewed [here](https://larissagrayson.github.io/Responsive-Design/).
+A live demo of the page can be viewed [here](https://larissagrayson.github.io/Responsive-Design/).

 **SKILLS DEMONSTRATED:**
 * CSS Grid